Sweet Cream Cold Foam (Starbucks)

 This isn’t really a prep-ahead-the-week-before kind of deal.
 You ideally want to use your foam within 24 hours of making it.

-It’s incredibly quick and easy to make, so there’s really no reason to make it days ahead of time!
+Once you know how to make cold foam, you’ll have the process down in seconds — there’s really no reason to make it days ahead of time!

 What does Starbucks sweet cream cold foam taste like?